Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 Attendance: Students are expected to attend all lectures.
 If you are unable to attend a lecture, please let the instructor know and make plans to get the notes from another student in the class.

-Grading and Exams: Grading will be based on homework assignments, and in-class midterm and quizzes, and an in-class final exam.
-A breakdown of the weights assigned to each of these items is given below.
+Grading and Exams: Grading will be based on homework assignments, a midterm, two quizzes, and a final exam.
+All exams will be in-class, pencil and paper only: closed note, closed book, and closed computer.
+A breakdown of the weights assigned to the homework and exams is given below.

 Prerequisites: Students should have a good understanding of multivariate calculus, logic and proof techniques as taught in STOR 215/315 or Math 381, and probability as taught in STOR 435 or 535.
 Students should also have some exposure to vectors and basic matrix algebra.
 Specific prerequisites include the following: